 - I’ve learned to embrace U.S. diversification more.
 We invest in a couple of low-cost, U.S.-listed Exchange Traded Funds (ETFs) inside our RRSPs.
 This way, I don’t have to worry about stock selection and I simply ride the returns of whatever these U.S. ETFs deliver.

 Our Crossover Point is coming…

 Our Crossover Point is getting very close: when financial security is realized thanks to investment income > basic expenses.

 Financial independence is the final phase of our journey.
 It will provide some stress-free living where we could live off distributions or dividends yielding 3-4% in perpetuity.

 How are we going to draw down our portfolio?

 I’m in my asset accumulation phase still but I think the following seems to make the most sense:

 - In our 50s and 60s, start withdrawing assets from RRSP when not working and/or working part-time to cover some retirement or semi-retirement expenses.
 This will start reducing the deferred tax liability that is our RRSPs before any workplace pensions kick in.

 - In our mid-60s, consider taking CPP and/or OAS government benefits.
-There is the real potential for us to delay our CPP and/or OAS until age 70.
+We might delay CPP until age 70.